25 Exercise Tips for Beginners

 8. Switch up your routine.
 Keeping your exercise fun means that you’re more likely to stick to them.
 But when that exercise isn’t fun anymore, you’ll lose motivation to stay on track.
 Over time, your body adapts to the movements you do, and switching it up can help them grow more.

-9. Warm up and cool down.
-You might want to get your workout over with, but it’s not worth skipping a warm-up or cool down.
+9. Warm-up and cool down.
+You might want to get your workout over with, but it’s not worth skipping a warm-up or a cool down.
 Jumping straight into an intense workout can wind you up with injuries.
 Warming up increases blood flow to your muscles, priming them up for movement.
 If you stop without cooling down, you can faint because your blood flow came to a sudden stop.
 An example of warming up and cooling down would be someone walking before and after their workout.
 Since we sit down a lot during the day, you should also try glute activation exercises, such as the single-leg glute bridge.

 10. Bring a water bottle.
 Not many people think about the importance of staying well hydrated, especially during physical activity.
 Keeping that bottle of water nearby can improve your muscle’s performance and help regulate your body temperature.
 If you exercised for more than an hour, you should drink a sports drink instead.
 Read the nutrition label as some sports drinks can have a lot of sugar.